Frequently Asked

 How does supporting the Gap Fund contribute to accelerating Paris Agreement commitments and contribute to goals on mobilising climate finance and the Sustainable Development Goals (SDGs)?

 The Gap Fund only supports urban projects and initiatives with the strong potential to help cities reduce emissions that align with the goal of limiting warming to 1.5 degrees Celsius or adapting to climate change.
 Accordingly, the extent of a proposal’s climate ambition is a key selection factor.
 Strong engagement of the World Bank and EIB ensure that selected proposals also have a ‘reality check’ as far as financing potential and physical implementation.
 The Gap Fund intervenes at the critical early stage of planning/project preparation and are expected to be catalytic to enable climate investments.
-Gap Fund donors would thus also be supporting low-carbon, climate-resilient urban development needed to achieve several of the SDGs — especially on Climate Action (SDG 13) and Sustainable Cities and Communities (SDG 11), but also Clean Water and Sanitation, (SDG 6), Affordable and Clean Energy, (SDG 7) and Decent Work and Economic Growth, (SDG 8).
+Gap Fund donors would thus also be supporting low-carbon, climate-resilient urban development needed to achieve several of the Sustainable Depeloment Goals (SDGs) — especially on Climate Action (SDG 13) and Sustainable Cities and Communities (SDG 11), but also Clean Water and Sanitation, (SDG 6), Affordable and Clean Energy, (SDG 7) and Decent Work and Economic Growth, (SDG 8).

 Who should I contact if I am considering contributing to the Gap Fund?